 Or four, now that Macao has gone away (former Portugese colony).

-Stockholm is now (2007) the closest I've been to either Pole:
+Háafell goat farm, Iceland, is now (2014) the closest I've been to either Pole:

 The closest to the Equator (2008) is Puerto Jimenez, Osa Peninsula, Costa Rica, at 8.5 degrees N.

 The highest altitude (while not in an airplane) is Cuzco, Peru, at 11,200 feet.